-- Juices and Shakes: Juices and shakes are an easy way to pack in some calories without all of the chewing.
+- Smoothies and Shakes: Smoothies and shakes are an easy way to pack in some calories without all of the chewing.
 Choose low-sugar or no sugar added options when possible.

 - Calorie-Dense Fruits: Fruits such as mangos, avocados, bananas, and apples are high in calories and nutrients.

 - Cheese: If your diet allows you to eat dairy products, adding cheese to your dishes such as in salads, pasta, and sandwiches, is an easy way to add more calories.

 - Starches: Ensure to include starches such as sweet potatoes and corn in your meals.

 - Low-fat Foods: Swap low-fat milk, cheeses, dressings, condiments and meats for higher fat options.